markusforster/miachallenge/README.md

 The basic idea for my solution is to split the compound nouns into syllables, create a training set containing all permutations from the syllables together with their labels.
 This training set is used to fine-tune a dilibert word model for German language that is used in the encoder and also in the decoder.
 The last layer in the decoder is replaced by a linear layer that ouptuts logits with the shape of the labels (7 in our case).
+To check the classification probability one can pass the logits to a softmax function.

 ## Inspect the development
 It is recommended to use a virtual environment that comprises jupyter-lab or jupyter-notebook.